oVirt/ovirt-site/source/feature/engine/hostdev-passthrough.html.md

 Inside the guest, only proprietary drivers are supported and therefore oss drivers should be blacklisted.

-Further information can be found at [vfio blog](http://vfio.blogspot.cz/2015/05/vfio-gpu-how-to-series-part-3-host.html).
+Further information can be found at [4].

 ### IOMMU Group Details